surajtripathy07/surajtripathy07.github.io/content/about.md

 title: About
 ---

-Building Products using code since 2015.
-I think of myself as a generalist in terms of language and technology.
-I have professionally worked with Java(J2EE), Ruby(ROR), Python(Django), Nodejs(Express), Objective-C, Android.
+Hi!
+I'm Suraj, a code ninja who loves building products.

-I have worked in a small team startup and have seen it grow into a big corporation.
-I have a keen eye for the end product and work really well when paired with a Product Manager.
-I have managed a team of junior developers for a year.
+I've been coding since 2015 and have worked with a variety of languages and technologies, including Java, Ruby, Python, Nodejs, Objective-C, and Android.
+I'm a generalist, so I'm always up for learning new things.

-When I am not working on code, I am a happy husband and father.
-I love to listen to audiobooks in my spare time.
-I like playing chess, though I do try to keep it within limits of 15 minutes per day.
-I mostly play bullet chess.
+I've worked in both small startups and large corporations, and I've seen the product development process from start to finish.
+I have a keen eye for the end product and work well with Product Managers and Designers.
+I've also managed a team of junior developers for a year.

-### Contact me
+When I'm not coding, I'm a happy husband and father.
+I love listening to audiobooks in my spare time.
+I also enjoy playing chess.

-Send me an email to get in touch or give me a feedback!
+If you want to connect, let's chat!
 Gmail: surajtripathi793@gmail.com, tripathy.suraj0704@gmail.com